When it comes to the cold and our breath, there is no substitute for direct practical experience. Nevertheless...

 Participants practicing cold immersion and breathing techniques experienced a reduction in inflammation, fewer flu-like symptoms, and a faster normalization of fever and cortisol levels.

-Improved Metabolism & Weight Loss - (National Institute of Health)
+Improved Metabolism & Weight Loss - (Nat.
+Institute of Health)

 Participants who exposed themselves to cooler climates for prolonged periods of time found increased levels of brown fat, yielding greater metabolic efficiency.